kscloud/siteperf-docs/alerts-configuration.md

 ## Argument: every

-The every argument is very straightforward.
-It defines how often the alert check starts.
-In the above example value `1m` means that the response_time check will be evaluated every 1 minute.
+The `every` argument is very straightforward.
+It defines how often the uptime check is performed.
+It is defined on the uptime monitor.
+In the above example value `1m` means that the uptime check will be performed every 1 minute.
+All alerts created for this uptime monitor will inherit this value and alert evaluation will be performed every 1 minute as well.

 ## Argument: window

-This argument is bit more complicated but it allows you to construct more intelligent alerts that will not generate many false positives.
+This allows you to construct more intelligent alerts that will not generate many false positives.

 Window defines the time interval used to calculate the value for the metric.
 In the above example value `5m` means that the data used for calculating the metric value will be coming from `NOW - 5 minutes` timeframe.
 Combining this with `every` set to `1m` the most current metric value will always be calculated using latest 5 values.